-The six selected national finalists for the 2011 award each receive a \$1,500 grant.

-The 2011 MetLife/NASSP National Principals of the Year (one middle level and one high school) will receive an additional \$3,500 grant bringing the total award to \$5,000.
+The six selected national finalists each receive a \$1,500 grant.
+The 2012 MetLife/NASSP National Principals of the Year (one middle level and one high school) will receive an additional \$3,500 grant.
 All grants may only be used to improve learning at the school (e.g., a special school project and/or professional development opportunities).